oracle-livelabs/apex/bootcamp_crm/1-configure-ai-keys/1-configure-ai-keys.md

 In this lab, you:

-- Configure API Key for OpenAI.
+- Configure an OpenAI Generative AI service in your Oracle APEX workspace.

 ## Task 1: Configure Generative AI Service